messageformat/Jed/README.md

 # Jed

-*A Gettext Style i18n Library For Modern JavaScript Applications*
+*Gettext Style i18n for Modern JavaScript Apps*

 For more info, please visit the docs site at <http://slexaxton.github.com/Jed>.